 - a.
-Reasonable Person means a reasonable person under similar circumstances and with similar identities to the victim. - b.
-Substantial Emotional Distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.
+Reasonable Person means a reasonable person under similar circumstances and with similar identities to the victim. - Substantial Emotional Distress means significant mental suffering or anguish that may, but doesn't necessarily, require medical or other professional treatment or counseling.